 You see, a certain Black Labrador Retriever has a specific fondness for King’s Hawaiian Dinner rolls.
 Said rolls give off a specific “come quaff me” scent that aggressively stimulates the olfactory glands of a less than completely disciplined specific Black Labrador Retriever.
 Guinness in his zeal to sample a dinner roll decided to “surf the counter” and manage to find himself a nice supply of rolls and another slightly less desired object: a razor sharp boning knife.

-It was dumb luck or maybe dumb bad-luck, he knocked the knife off the counter onto the floor.
+It was dumb luck or maybe dumb bad-luck, that naughty black lab knocked the knife off the counter onto the floor.
 The knife landed in such a way that the hilt balance on the floor and the blade of the boning knife was facing up.
 Guinness came down, paw first right onto top of the blade of the boning knife slicing him open across 3 toe pad and his palm pad… to the bone.

 Guinness ended up with 16 stitches and a severed tendon.
 He remained in a full leg cast for 6 weeks.
 To this day his middle claw protrudes above the others because of the tendon damage.

-Here is the Amazon Link to this Collar if you need one.
+Here is a Link to this Collar if you need one.
 It comes in a bunch of different sizes.